 The Donald-Wescott Fire Protection District began as the El Paso County Fire Department in 1972 until 1981, changed to the Donald Wescott Fire Protection District (DWFPD), to honor Donald Wescott, a firefighter killed in the line of duty while fighting an apartment fire at the Yorkshire Apartments in May of 1976.

-The Tri-Lakes Monument Fire District and Donald-Wescott Fire District signed a contract for services agreement on December 8, 2022, initiating the unification process between both departments and their respective board members.
-On July 30th, 2022 at 11:22 am, both departments officially merged into one with the signing of both board presidents.
+The Tri-Lakes Monument Fire District and Donald-Wescott Fire District signed a contract for services agreement on December 8th, 2021, initiating the unification process between both departments.
+On July 30th, 2022 at 11:22 am, both departments officially merged into the Monument Fire Protection District.
 To view the event go to Monument Station 1 Grand Reopening / Merging Ceremony.

 Monument Fire Protection District is dispatched by El Paso County Sheriff’s Office Communications Center.